 - Kleina, a fried pastry which is a bit like a doughnut with a twist, quite literally.

 - They also bake a range of rye bread and sourdough bread which smell and taste divine!

-Just whatever you do, do not leave with a snúður!
+Just whatever you do, do not leave without a snúður!